yinwang0/pysonar2/README.md

 with even an innocent-looking change.
 If you hope to contribute to PySonar2, please discuss with me first before making big changes, otherwise I may not be able to review your changes.

 For basic verification, you can run the unit tests.
-PySonar2 has a basid test framework.
+PySonar2 has a basic test framework.
 You can run the tests using this command:

     mvn test